darrylb123/usbrelay/README.md

 ```
 to `/etc/udev/rules.d/50-dct-tech-usb-relay-2.rules`.

-Running the program will display each module that matches device 16c0:05df the debug information is sent to stderr while the state is sent to stdout for use in scripts.
+Running the program will display each module that matches device 16c0:05df or 0519:2018.
+The program can be invoked with the debug (-d) or quiet (-q) flags.
+The debug information is sent to stderr while the state is sent to stdout for use in scripts.
 The only limit to the number of these relays that can be plugged in and operated at once is the number of USB ports.
+Using neither the -d or -q flags just prints the state of the relays to stdout.
 ```
 $ sudo ./usbrelay
+PSUIS_1=1
+PSUIS_2=0
+$ sudo ./usbrelay -d
 Device Found
   type: 16c0 05df
   path: /dev/hidraw1